nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 </tr></table>
 <br />

-I chose to skip some figures for brevity, and some because Plotly Express doesn't support making such figures without resorting to dozens of lines of code, which would really push the "A few lines of Plotly Express code are like the explanatory glyph" analogy I made at the top to its breaking point!
+I chose to skip some figures for brevity, and some because Plotly Express doesn't support making such figures without resorting to dozens of lines of code, which would really push the "A few lines of Plotly Express code are like the explanatory glyph" analogy I made at the top to its breaking point.
 I've provided the data files I used in [the Github repository for this project](https://github.com/nicolaskruchten/semiology_of_graphics), however, so if someone is excited about remaking these figures with their favourite vis tools, I'd be thrilled to see more remakes!

 ## Conclusion